-Directs the department to establish a new stakeholder group to review submission of innovative construction material and design specifications; establishes reporting requirement.
+Directs the department to establish a new stakeholder group to review submission of innovative construction material and design specifications; establishes reporting requirement with reports due by July 1, 2021 and September 20, 2021.

 TRANSIT AND RAIL RELATED FUNDS

 Sec.
 701. Intercity Bus Equipment and Facility Fund